ethereum/EIPs/EIPS/eip-1.md

 - Assign an EIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this EIP)

-- Accept the corresponding pull request
+- Merge the corresponding pull request

 - Send a message back to the EIP author with the next step.